ykl1993/cdn/intl.en-US/API Reference/Resource Monitoring Interface/DescribeTopDomainsByFlow.md

 Obtain the domain names that are ranked by traffic.

--   When StartTime and EndTime are not specified, the interface reads data from the past month by default.
+-   When you do not specify StartTime and EndTime, the interface reads data from the past month by default.
 Query by specified start time and end time is also supported.
-The two parameters must be both specified.
+You must specify the two parameters.
--   Data from the past 90 days can be obtained at most.
+-   You can obtain data from the past 90 days at most.

 ## Request parameters {#section_oth_xwm_vdb .section}